 1-1.
-Handbook for Retired Soldiers and their Family members.
+Purpose.

-This handbook outlines military status after retirement, discusses benefits and privileges, and provides other information, which may be helpful in administering personal affairs.
+This handbook outlines military status after retirement, discusses retirement benefits and privileges, and provides other information, which may be helpful to Retired Soldiers and their families.

-This handbook should be shared with your Family members because it contains information concerning rights, benefits, and privileges to which they may be entitled, especially after your death.
+This handbook should be shared with your family members.
+It has information about benefits they may be entitled to after your death.

 Many of the benefits listed are administered by government agencies other than the Department of the Army.
-Eligibility for these benefits is determined by law, regulation or the responsible government agency.
+Eligibility for these benefits is determined by law, regulation, or the responsible government agency.